Sea of Lentils

 Bibliographic Citation

 Benitez-Rojo, Antonio.
 Sea of Lentils.
 Translated by James Maraniss.
-Amherst: The University of Massachusetts Press, 1990.
+Univ. of Massachusetts, 1990.

 Citation